re-data/re-data/deployment/aws_ec2_awslinux/deployment.md

 ```
 docker-compose up -d
 # -d for deamon mode, so that it runs in background
 ```

 ## Connect to metrics and observe your data

-Go back to you local computer with and ssh with tunneling to redata
+Go back to you local computer and ssh with tunneling to redata

 ```
 ssh -i PATH_TO_SSH_KEY -L 3000:localhost:3000 -L 8080:localhost:8080 -N -f ec2-user@PUBLIC_DNS_OF_MACHINE
 ```

 You should be able to go to `localhost:3000` and login to Grafana (with admin/admin password if didn't changed)